Things They Don’t Tell You About Visiting Africa

 Lighting your cigar

-Many African nations are implementing anti-smoking laws and while you might want to puff your favorite local or home brand, look for designated smoking zones.
+Many African nations are implementing anti-smoking laws, and while you might want to puff your favourite local or home brand, look for designated smoking zones.

 Anti-smoking laws within each country come with rules and regulations which range from penalties to jail terms.
 Be Warned!